 The Lions Foundation is the perfect place for volunteering with big cats.
 We require a team of dedicated volunteers throughout the year.
 With us, you will have the amazing opportunity to volunteer in South Africa working with animals and helping us to care for a wide variety of wildlife.

 South Africa has rich biological diversity.
 However, sadly increasingly, humans are influencing the lives of many beautiful animals.
 Big cats are turned into breeding machines, used as entertainment, or discarded by animal parks.
 Donkeys are being abused or left to die.
 Monkeys are exploited, injured, or taken from their mothers.
 Rhinos are poached, orphaning their young.
 The list goes on and on.
 TLF is trying its best to get those animals out of the miserable conditions they are living in.

 At the sanctuary you will find lions and tigers in enclosures and donkeys roaming free in a very large enclosure.
-There are concrete plans to rescue vervet monkeys and baboons.
 On the reserve, there are many indigenous animal species to monitor and flora to be maintained.